wp-plugins/wiqet-photo-voice-and-webcam-video-personal-presentation-plugin/readme.txt

 All Wiqets are viewed in the fancy Wiqet player.
 Because this is a Flash tool you can determine the size of the Player in your post.

-To use this Wiqet tool you don’t need extra software.
+To use this Wiqet tool you don't need extra software.
 If you are a small or medium blog/website you can use the Wiqet, inclusief hosting facalities, for FREE.
 If you want the Wiqet Player to be in your look & feel you can contact us.

-If you want to find out how Wiqet workds you can Install Wiqet or go to our website and make a demo Wiqet yourself.
+If you want to find out how Wiqet works you can install Wiqet or go to our website (www.wiqet.com) and make a demo Wiqet yourself.

 == Screenshots ==

 1. At the bottom of your admin area you will see a new option called Wiqet Options click on configuration to add your unique client id.

-2. Your client id can be picked up from http://www.wiqet.com/apikey
+2. Your client id can be picked up from http://www.wiqet.com/?pageid=10&lang=english where you can fill in the request form.
+You will receive the key within 24 hours.

 3. Add a voice - photo Wiqet to make your own presentation with pictures and sound from your microphone.